 There are several places you can inspect when troubleshooting why an event doesn't seem to make it over to xMatters.

 Inbound to xMatters

 The first place to look is the Integration Builder Activity Stream.
-While on the Integration Builder tab, expand the Inbound Integrations section, click the gear icon beside the intended integration service, and then click Activity Stream.
+While on the Integration Builder tab, expand the Inbound integrations section, click the gear icon beside the inbound integration, and then click Activity Stream.

 The Activity Stream contains the incoming (and for outbound integrations, the outgoing) request, any logging statements as well as the final event creation messages.

 For the two-way integration from xMatters to Runscope, the primary source of logging is the Integration Builder Activity Stream for that particular integration.

 For example, if you are troubleshooting why a test was not run again after a user replied with "Rerun", check the Activity Steam for the Test Result Callbacks outbound integration.